secureCodeBox/secureCodeBox/scanners/kubeaudit/README.md

 To learn more about the kubeaudit itself visit [kubeaudit GitHub].

 ## Deployment
-The kubeaudit `scanType` can be deployed via helm:
+The kubeaudit chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)